-With more than the two-thirds of Mexico's exports go to the United States and when the US Federal Reserve's rose the US monetary policy rate in 1994, the peso crisis occurred causing a loss in the GDP of Mexico by 9.5 Another example of the result of integrating the economy of percent. the US and Mexico is the recession that happened in Mexico following by the one that took place in the US first in 2000 caused by the stock market issues and then in 2006-07 as a consequence of the biggest asset bubble issue in the world history.
+Another study was done by National Autonomous University of Mexico (UNAM) affirms that Mexico has not achieved their goals within NAFTA in terms of decreasing the poverty level in the country, with 55.
+1 percent poverty rate in 2014 and 52.
+4 percent rate in 1994.
+It is also useful to compare the performance of Mexico in decreasing the poverty level with the ones in the regional countries.
+The UN economic Commission on Latin America (ECLAC) assures that the poverty level in Mexico dropped a little from 45.
+1 percent in 1994 to 41.
+2 percent in 2014, yet poverty in the region including 19 countries declined significantly from 46 percent to 25 percent at the same period of time.
+Another important outcome of NAFTA is connecting the US economy with Mexico's economy, making the latter vulnerable to economic fluctuations and crisis.
+With more than the two third of Mexico's exports go to the United states and when the US Federal Reserve's rose the US monetary policy rate in 1994, the peso crisis occurred causing a loss in the GDP of Mexico by 9.
+5 percent.
+Another example of the result of integrating the economy of the US and Mexico is the recession that happened in Mexico following by the one that took place in the US first in 2000 caused by the stock market issues and then in 2006-07 as a consequence of the biggest asset bubble issue in the world history.
 In that recession, Mexico has suffered more than any country in Latin America due to what expert refer as the negative influences of the US economy on it with a decline in Real GDP of 6.

 7 percent from 2008 to 2009.
-A Mexican manufacturing employment rate following NAFTA was expected to rise, but it did not reach the hoped level for a couple of reasons.
+A Mexican manufacturing employment rate following NAFTA was expected to rise but it did not reach the hoped level for a couple of reasons.
 Like producing products assembled from imported parts and components, which led to adding small values and little job creation.
-The most prominent case happens in maguiladora plants which are owned by American or multinational companies, where imports inputs occupy threequarters of the cost of their export.
+The biggest case happens in maquiladora plants which are owned by American or multinational companies, where imports inputs occupy about tree quarters of the value of their export.

-Secondly, Mexico losses the surplus it gains from trading with the US to the deficit in goods trade with Asia (about \$55 billion with China), and \$25 billion deficit with Europe.
+Secondly, Mexico losses the surplus it gains from trading with US to the deficit in goods trade with Asia (about \$55 billion with China), and \$25 billion deficit with Europe.
 As such Mexico did not improve a lot in terms of increasing employment rates from its trade.
-Lastly, the industrial growth rate https://assignbuster.com/about-is-significantly-higher-than-what-the/ was slow, and China's entering the US market as a fierce competitor has impacted the employment growth of the manufacturing sector negatively.
+Lastly, the industrial growth rate was slow and China's entering to the US market as a tough competitor have impacted the employment growth of the manufacturing sector negatively.
 Interestingly, Mexico is a better market for the US than China, despite the deficit in trade between Mexico and the US towards Mexico, due to the surplus in US import to Mexico comparing with the one to China.
 The forecasts of rising US jobs within NAFTA, from increasing export to Mexico, was overestimated and turned out to be proven wrong.
-NAFTA proponents claimed that opening Mexico to free trade and unregulated foreign investment would boost job growth and raise incomes needed to create a stay-at-home middle class.
+NAFTA proponents, claimed that opening Mexico to free trade and unregulated foreign investment would increase job growth and raise incomes needed to create a stay-at-home middle class.